 - Audience - a narrative description of your target audience.
 This would be the anonymous “someone” you write to in your novels

-- Setting - Setting details (where & when) that backdrop the series.
+- Setting (Where & When) - Setting details (where & when) that backdrop the series.
 This is lengthy for Science Fiction, but shorter for a suburban housewife drama setting.

 - Characters - This section comprises all your major characters and in 2-3 paragraphs for each, outline their personal characteristics, wants, needs, obstacles and flaws.
 It should also clearly indicate the relationships between characters.